yukaitung/lgdxrobot-docs/content/cloud/getting-started/_index.md

 weight: 2
 ---

 This section explains how to set up LGDXRobot Cloud, including the fleet and workflow.
 After that, you can start your first job.
-This tutorial relies on the simulation, and LGDXRobot2 ROS2 is required.
-LGDXRobotics provides a Docker image for running ROS2 with all dependencies, so installing ROS2 separately is not necessary.
+This tutorial relies on the simulation, and LGDXRobot2 ROS 2 is required.
+LGDXRobotics provides a Docker image for running ROS 2 with all dependencies, so installing ROS 2 separately is not necessary.

 ### Step 1: Create a Folder for Storing the Certificates